gaol/ansible-role-java/README.md

-# ansible-role-java
+# ansible-role-package

-Ansible Role to install and configure Java development environment
+This Ansible role has very simple goal to just install defined packages